A fishing kayak with motor offers tremendous freedom and the ability to explore and traverse greater distances.

 - Can hold up to three people

-Absolute Cheapest: Sevylor Coleman Colorado 2-Person
+Cheapest fishing kayak with motor: Sevylor Coleman Colorado 2-Person

 Built with tough nylon material, this two-person kayak from Sevylor Coleman is one of the most durable inflatable kayaks.